Floorp-Projects/Floorp/docs/setup/macos_build.rst

     # download the bootstrap script
     curl https://hg.mozilla.org/mozilla-central/raw-file/default/python/mozboot/bin/bootstrap.py -o bootstrap.py

-If you don't have Python 3.6 or later installed, see `2.1a Install dependencies via Homebrew <#install-via-homebrew>`_ for more information on how to do so.
+If you don't have Python 3.6 or later or Mercurial installed, see `2.1a Install dependencies via Homebrew <#install-via-homebrew>`_ for more information on how to do so.
 Then in your terminal from above start the bootstrapper like this:

 .. code-block:: shell